nftstorage/nftstorage.link/packages/edge-gateway/README.md

 One time set up of your cloudflare worker subdomain for dev:

-- `pnpm install` - Install the project dependencies
+- `pnpm install` - Install the project dependencies from the monorepo root directory.
 - Sign up to Cloudflare and log in with your default browser.
 - `npm i @cloudflare/wrangler -g` - Install the Cloudflare wrangler CLI
 - `wrangler login` - Authenticate your wrangler cli; it'll open your browser.